 These St. Louis and state agencies provide either direct legal services or can help you find the assistance you need.
-Most of them serve low income individuals, community-based nonprofits and/or small businesses.
+Some of you may be looking for living trust Michigan help, and should consider looking to a local firm to help you in that instance.
+As for the services listed below, most of them serve low income individuals, community-based nonprofits and/or small businesses.
 However, if you’re reading this from outside of the States, these wouldn’t be much use to you.
 If this is you, be sure to check out regulatory compliance services within your region.

 Legal Services of Eastern Missouri

 LSEM provides free legal assistance for low-income individuals in Eastern Missouri.
 Some of the areas addressed include: domestic violence/family law, subsidized housing, homelessness, mortgage default and foreclosure, elderly issues, AIDS, health and welfare, immigration (including the G-28 provision), and access for children to appropriate educational services.
 LSEM also provides legal assistance to qualifying nonprofit organizations and low-income entrepreneurs through its Community Economic Development Program, (314) 534-4200 ext.
 1312.

 This is a free online lawyer referral service provided by the Bar Association of Metropolitan St. Louis.

 American Civil Liberties Union of Missouri

 The ACLU works to defend individual rights guaranteed in the Bill of Rights, including protecting First Amendment and privacy rights.

 ACD provides legal services to criminal defendants who do not qualify for the services of other legal aid organizations and otherwise cannot afford private criminal defense representation.
 If you are outside of this area, accessing defense lawyers nearer to you may be preferable.